aomlomics/tourmaline/README.md

 #### Assess sequence data

 * What type and length of sequencing was used? (e.g., MiSeq 2x150bp)
+* Were all my samples sequenced in the same sequencing run?
+(Rule check_illumina_run will check for this.)
 * Do I have long enough sequening to do paired-end analysis, or do I have to do single-end analysis only?
 * What sequence pre-processing has been done already: Demultiplexing?
 Quality filtering and FastQC?
 Primer removal?
 Merging of paired reads?